 Tip 1 – Put Down the Paintbrush and Pick up a Pencil

 This is a simple but very effective tip.
 There is no way around it – painting takes up time.
 You need to set everything up before you can start and then clean everything up afterward.

 Drawing also translates extremely well to painting.
 I have yet to meet a skilled artist who has not stressed the importance of drawing in order to become a great painter.

-If you are struggling for painting time during the week, then start trying to incorporate some drawing sessions instead.
-This will improve your painting and save you much preparation and clean up time that comes with painting.
+If you are struggling with painting time during the week, then start trying to incorporate some drawing sessions instead.
+This will improve your painting and save you much preparation and clean-up time that comes with painting.